zendframework/zend-servicemanager/doc/book/migration.md

 Service Manager component; dependencies should be directly injected, and the container should never be composed by objects.

-The following classes have changes:
+The following classes and interfaces have changes:

 - `Zend\ServiceManager\Proxy\LazyServiceFactory` is now marked `final`, and implements `Zend\ServiceManager\Proxy\DelegatorFactoryInterface`.
 Its dependencies and capabilities remain the same.
+- `Zend\ServiceManager\ConfigInterface` now is expected to *return* a `ServiceManager` instance.
+This is because instances cannot be configured in-situ; implementers will now need to call `withConfig()` and return the instance returned by that method.